-Premiums for “qualified” long-term care insurance policies (see explanation below) are tax deductible to the extent that they- along with other unreimbursed medical expenses (including Medicare premiums)- exceed 10 percent of the insured’s adjusted gross income- or 7.5 percent for taxpayers 65 and older (for 2016; this rises to 10 percent in 2017).
+Premiums for “qualified” long-term care insurance policies (see explanation below) are tax deductible to the extent that they- along with other unreimbursed medical expenses (including Medicare premiums)- exceed 7.5 percent of the insured’s adjusted gross income.
+(The 7.5 percent threshold is for the 2017 and 2018 tax years.
+It is scheduled to revert to 10 percent in 2019.)

 These premiums — what the policyholder pays the insurance company to keep the policy in force — are deductible for the taxpayer- his or her spouse and other dependents.
 (If you are self-employed- the tax-deductibility rules are a little different: You can take the amount of the premium as a deduction as long as you made a net profit; your medical expenses do not have to exceed a certain percentage of your income.)

-For these and other inflation adjustments from the IRS- click here.
+Read more on other inflation adjustments from the IRS.